chasmani/piecewise-regression/paper/paper.md

 \end{equation}

-This is now a linear relationship and we can find a new breakpoint estimate, $\psi^{(1)}$, through ordinary linear regression using statsmodels [@seabold2010statsmodels].
-We iterate in this way until the breakpoint estimate converges, at which point we stop the algorithm. \autoref{eqn:expansion} is the linear approximation for one breakpoint.
+This is now a linear relationship and we can find a new breakpoint estimate, $\psi^{(1)}$, through ordinary linear regression using the statsmodels python package [@seabold2010statsmodels].
+We iterate in this way until the breakpoint estimate converges, at which point we stop the algorithm.
 If considering multiple breakpoints, the same approach is followed but instead using a multivariate Taylor expansion around an initial guess for each of the breakpoints.

 Muggeo's iterative algorithm is not guaranteed to converge on a globally optimal solution.
-Instead, it can converge to local optima or diverge.
+Instead, it can converge to a local optimum or diverge.
 To address this limitation, we also implement bootstrap restarting [@wood2001minimizing], again following Muggeo's approach [@muggeo2008segmented].
 The bootstrap restarting algorithm generates a non-parametric bootstrap of the data through resampling, which is then used to find new breakpoint values that may find a better global solution.
 This is repeated several times to escape local optima.

 # Model Selection